 1) Educational background

 For all tracks of the program, candidates need to have a Bachelors degree comprising at least three years of studies at a recognized university or institute of higher education.
 Applicants must have obtained at least class 2.2 (Lower Second), B or equivalent but preferably class 2.1 (Upper Second), B+ or equivalent.
-Normally applicants with a preliminary degree in any of the social sciences or equivalent are given preference.
-Candidates with a Bachelors degree in Natural Science or Engineering are not eligible to apply.
+Normally applicants with a degree in any of the social sciences or equivalent are given preference.
+Candidates with a Bachelors degree in Natural Sciences or Engineering are not eligible to apply.

 Further, for CEU tracks (CEU-York and CEU-IBEI) only Bachelors degrees in the Social Sciences and some disciplines in the Arts and Humanities are eligible.
 Specifically: